Profitbase/Episode-Docs/articles/flow/actions/dynamics365/business-central/rest-api-request-with-paging.md

 The Dynamics 365 Business Central API has the following limits: [API limits](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/dynamics-current-limits).

-The `REST API Request with paging` action handles the following API limits interally:
+The `REST API Request with paging` action attempts to handle the following API limits automatically:

 - `429 - Too many request` : Flow will attempt to handle this limit by retrying the request using a retry policy.
 If the retry attempt(s) fail, an error is raised.
 This error can be handled in the On Error execution out port, for example by using the [Wait](../../built-in/wait.md) action to perform a manual retry.